GraphChat

 Model configuration

 You can connect to the same provider multiple times using different models, depending on your specific use case.
-Once the connection is established, the chat interface will display the current conversation and its associated threads on the left.

 You can fine-tune how each model behaves by adjusting the following configuration parameters from the chat interface or in the Lab Settings: